mtlynch/mtlynch.io/content/retrospectives/2023/02/index.md

 Sales are down from our peak at the end of last year, but that's intentional.
 I'm scaling back advertising and keeping prices high on Amazon to compensate for our supply shortage and to reduce load on TinyPilot's fulfillment staff while we transition to our new product.

-Three-month average trailing profit is still positive, continuing a five-month streak.
-I'm especially excited about January's profit because it's despite several major one-time costs and slower sales than I anticipate the rest of the year. $8.5k/month puts me almost perfectly on track for [my 2023 goal of $100k/yr in profit](/solo-developer-year-5/#earn-100k-in-profit).
+TinyPilot's three-month average trailing profit has been positive for five straight months, its longest streak ever.
+I'm especially excited about January's profit because we had a healthy profit despite several major one-time costs and slower sales than I anticipate the rest of the year. $8.5k/month puts me almost perfectly on track for [my 2023 goal of $100k/yr in profit](/solo-developer-year-5/#earn-100k-in-profit).

 ## Increasing production from 140 to 200 devices per month

 At the end of last year, I was told that TinyPilot [would not receive any new allocation](/retrospectives/2023/01/#losing-450k-in-a-single-email) of Raspberry Pis until September 2023.
-This limited our production capacity to about 140 devices per month from January to August.
+This limited our production capacity to about 140 devices per month until then.
 It was tough news, but I had a plan to work around it.

 Fortunately, we received word in January that we'd receive a small amount of new allocation, which increases our production capacity to 200/month.
-We have to purchase 8 GB Pis for nearly double the price, but I'll happily pay a premium to can continue selling new devices.
+We have to purchase 8 GB Pis for nearly double the price, but I'll happily pay a premium to continue selling new devices.

-I'm pleased with 200/month as a target.
-We can comfortably sell at that rate while also having enough time and profit left over to invest in processes that will allow us to scale faster when the supply shortage eases in September.
+I'm pleased with 200 devices/month as a target.
+We can comfortably sell at that rate while also having enough time and profit left over to invest in scaling faster when the supply shortage eases in September.

 ## Getting metal cases in the nick of time